Alonzo-Coeus/Mathematical_Wilderness/_posts/2020-08-02-loebs-theorem.markdown

 Other implications of Loeb&rsquo;s theorem is that of the &ldquo;loebstical&rdquo; discussed in large-part by MIRI and lesswrong.
 In short the &ldquo;loebstical&rdquo; is the problem faced by self-improving AI programs, where they cannot prove facts about future agents without them being of a weaker axiomatic system.
-This damages the possibilty of creating a recursive self-improving AI as for every rewrite it would have to downgrade to a less powerful axiomatic system.
+This damages the possibility of creating a recursive self-improving AI as for every rewrite it would have to downgrade to a less powerful axiomatic system.
-As well as this the loebstical also makes it difficult for AI systems to reason about equally powerful systems or work within enviroment more powerful than themselves, which is a requirement for AGI as it would be embedded within it&rsquo;s enviroment, and thus cannot be more powerful than it.
+As well as this the loebstical also makes it difficult for AI systems to reason about equally powerful systems or work within enviroment more powerful than themselves, which is a requirement for AGI as it would be embedded within it&rsquo;s environment, and thus cannot be more powerful than it.

 <a id="org681f198"></a>